ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note

 A bug in the thinning option for cluster assignment in the case of a single cluster has been fixed.
-I have also reduced the computing time of examples, as a consequence of pretest errors of a previous submission of the same version, see below.
+I have also reduced the computing time of examples and CPU time of tests, as a consequence of pretest errors of a previous submission of the same version, see below.

 This version has been submitted previously, and got the following pretest errors: